MoldyMacaroniX/moldygd.com/_src/posts/july-2023-break-2.md

 I know I just had a break over the week of July 1st to July 9th, but this is my second and final break of the year.

-This place, I won't be travelling to a foreign place on vacation, but I'm going to see family in my country.
+This time, I won't be travelling to a foreign place for vacation, but I'm going to see family in my country.

 ---